mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ## RTO/RPO

-HDM maintains an optimal cache on the On-Cloud for migrated VMs to provide good IO performance.
-The cache maintains the working set of the VM thus serving reads without having to go over WAN for every IO.
-The cache also absorbs writes, which are flushed on to On-Premise at regular intervals.
+HDM maintains an optimal cache in the cloud for migrated VMs to provide superior I/O performance.
+The cache maintains the working set of VM to serve read requests without having to traverse the WAN for every I/O. The cache also absorbs writes, which are flushed to the on-premises environment at regular intervals.

-The periodicity of the write flush can be controlled by the user based on the RTO/RPO requirements.
-It is currently set as 20 minutes as default, which means at 20 minutes interval data is flushed on to the on On-Premise.
-In case of failure, the application can lose 20 minutes worth of data.
+The frequency of the write flush is based on the RTO/RPO requirements.
+By default it is set to flush to the on-premises environment every 20 minutes.
+Therefore, in the event of a failure, the application can only lose up to 20 minutes worth of data.

 ### Guidelines to Configure RTO/RPO policies

-Configuring RTO/RPO (Recovery Time Objective/Recovery Point Objective) should be based on the application need.
-Tradeoffs are
+Configuring RTO/RPO should be based on the application need.
+The trade-offs are:

 1. If the time is reduced, the write data flush would be triggered more often and it can cause additional WAN traffic, especially for applications that do frequent overwrites.
 2. If the time is increased, the write data flush would be triggered less aggressively.
 If there are failures that result into VMs migrated back to On-Premise, the VMs would have data till last RTO/RPO flush, which can result in higher data loss.